Yandex Cloud

 configuration

-Protected branches You can select the branches for which the approval rules will apply.
+Protected branches You can select branches the approval rules will apply to.

-Code Ownership You can assign individual files and directories (including by mask) to specific users.
+Code Ownership You can assign specific files and directories (including using patterns) to particular users.
 These users become code owners and can participate in code approval if commits in the merge request affect their files.

 Multiple approval rules You can set more than one approval rule per project.